 Learning to cope with the stress of COVID-19 is critical to overall mental and physical health.
 Here are some ways to help you cope:

-- Connect with people you love – Spend time talking on the phone, texting, or video chatting with the people you care about and people you know care about you.
+- Connect with people you love – Spend time talking on the phone, texting, or video chatting with those you care about and know care about you.

 - Develop a self-care plan – Create a plan to care for yourself.
 This doesn’t have to be a spa day.
 But it may mean a lot of rest at home.
 Eat healthily and exercise to keep your body strong.

-- Learn the signs of burnout – recognizing the signs of burnout is important to your overall mental health.
-Know when your body has enough and take time to reenergize.
+- Learn the signs of burnout – recognizing the signs of burnout is essential to your overall mental health.
+Know when your body has enough and take time to re-energize.

 Contact a Disability Attorney

-In this situation, it is best to consult with an experienced disability attorney that can help guide you through the process.
+In this situation, it is best to consult with an experienced disability attorney who can help guide you through the process.
 You can receive a free consultation by calling the Ortiz Law Firm at (888) 321-8131.
-The Ortiz Law Firm has successfully represented people in disability cases across the United States, there is absolutely no obligation to use our firm, and you can ask any questions you may have.
+The Ortiz Law Firm has successfully represented people in disability cases across the United States.
+There is no obligation to use our firm, and you can ask any questions.